MPAS-Dev/compass/docs/developers_guide/command_line.rst

 either by relative path or by number.
 The meanings of the ``-t`` or ``--test``, ``-n`` or ``--case_number``, and ``-w`` or ``--work_dir`` flags are the same as in :ref:`dev_compass_setup`.

+See :ref:`dev_clean` for more about the underlying framework.

 .. _dev_compass_suite: